 Join a tour of the Ferguson Valley

-Best known as a wine region, Gnomesville is one of the more unusual things to see in the Ferguson Valley, and not visited by every tour.
+Best known as a wine region, Gnomesville is one of the more unusual things to see in the Ferguson Valley, and is not visited by every tour.
 The full-day private tour (up to three people) of the Ferguson Vally that looks great to us starts and ends at the Mandurah train station.

 It includes a 30-minute visit to Gnomesville along with stops for morning tea or coffee in a secret garden, two wine tastings, a microbrew tasting, and lunch.